-- 19.1 For the purposes of this Article, promotions will be defined as moving an employee from a position in one class in the bargaining unit to a different position in another class in the bargaining unit which has a greater degree of responsibility and a higher maximum salary. - 19.2 The promotional exam process is as follows: - (1) To apply for the Lieutenant Promotional Process, the employee must be a Sergeant with the Tallahassee Police Department.
-Promotion Process Announcement will be posted at least ninety (90) days prior to the examination date. - (2) Application for the process shall consist solely of a transfer request and resume submission. - (3) Identified on the Promotion Process Announcement are specific study reference materials, all of which were used to create the test questions provided on the exam being given (inc. General Orders, statutes, and collective bargaining agreement articles). - (4) Written Exam - between fifty (50) and one hundred (100) questions will be written and administered by a third party vendor.
-The third party vendor will be responsible for ensuring the validity of the questions, scoring the exams and resolving any disputes related to the exam questions. - (5) Make-up dates, or alternate testing locations, will be limited, and at the direction of the Employee Resources Director in consideration of current legal precedence. - (6) Test and Assessment Center Questions will cover General Orders, Collective Bargaining Agreement, Florida Statutes and legal bulletins - (7) The exam and Assessment Center questions shall be created to represent the necessary knowledge, skills, and abilities of a Police Lieutenant.
+- 19.1 For purposes of this Article, promotion will be defined as moving an employee from a position in one class in the bargaining unit to a different position in another class in the bargaining unit, which has a greater degree of responsibility and a higher maximum salary. - 19.2 The promotional process is as follows: - (1) The Promotional Process Announcement will be posted at least thirty (30) days prior to the written examination date.
+This announcement shall identify specific study reference materials, which were used to create the test questions on the examination being given (to include General Orders, Florida Statutes, Tallahassee Police Department Legal Bulletins, and Collective Bargaining Agreement articles). - (2) To apply for the promotional process, an employee must be a non-probationary Sergeant with the Tallahassee Police Department. - (3) Application for the promotional process shall consist solely of a transfer request and resume submission.